 Food is the absolute number one most important factor in a person’s health.
 In my own professional opinion, that is!
-I have had clients walk in with cervical cancer, with auto-immune disease, with all manner of illness, and in some cases, the *only* thing we changed was diet!
+I have seen clients recover from all manner of illness, and in some cases, the *only* thing they changed was diet!
 Although many doctors and certainly mainstream culture will tell you that food doesn’t really…Read More

 When we become parents, we suddenly realize, kids don’t come with instruction manuals!
 But let’s think about that in reverse: when you’re a kid, life DOES come with instructions.
 Those instructions come from your parents, primarily, and other family, teachers, and later peers.
 A few hundred years ago, even here in America, those instructions absolutely…Read More

 My 9-year-old daughter Amber is gluten-free, casein-free, soy-free, and most of the time, paleo.
 She is autoimmune to gluten and casein, the rest we avoid for overall health.
 A lot of folks think that this kind of thing must be hard for a kid, or that kids won’t go along with it.
 Let’s ask Amber…Read More